Healing Gods and Goddesses Subtle Alchemy Retreat with Mira Riddiford

 The Retreat Team

-Having worked in creative fields, Mira enjoys how mindfulness can enhance the arts, and she is respectful of diversity in all its forms.
-Mira focuses on the relevance of mindfulness in modern daily living, and how it can help with stress relief, calm and wellbeing.
-She specialises in making teachings on Western Mysteries, archetypal integration and non-duality available.
-(There’s no problem if you don’t know what any of that means!)
-Her contemporary, warm and engaging style breathes life into these meditation teachings.
+Having worked in creative fields, Mira understands how mindfulness can enhance the arts, and she is respectful of diversity in all its forms.
+Mira focusses on the relevance of mindfulness in modern daily living, and how it can help bring about calm and well being.
+She specialises in making teachings on Western Mysteries, Archetypal integration and Non-Duality available, and clear to students who are new to these subjects.
+Her contemporary warm and engaging style breathes life into these meditation teachings.

-Mira is passionate about meditation teachings on ancient Gods and Goddesses and how these teachings can work as a map for personal development.
+Mira is passionate about what we can learn from these ancient gods and goddesses and how these teachings can work as a map for personal development.
 You can find out more about her work here: www.westernmysticism.com

 For the fifth year running, we are blessed to have the experience of Scottish sculpturist Louise joining us and managing the retreat.
 Previously the office caretaker at the Wangapeka for a year and half, Louise is a fount of knowledge about the centre.
 Contact her for any further enquiries about the retreat: